-This article outlines best practices for mapping out your customer-journey in the Next Steps page.
+This article outlines best practices for architecting the customer journey through the Next Steps page.

 Overview